LannySam/Capstone_Project/README.md

 - Sunday (00:15:49) and Saturday (00:15:30) are the highest average ride length for annual membership.
 - Thursday and Friday have the highest value for average ride length for the casual riders with 02:06:40 and 01:58:46 respectively.

+## Dashboard

+The dashboard was created using Excel pivot tables, charts and slicer.

+## Recommendation